ale93p/namb/README.md

 that could require more time to execute more complex operations than others.

 ### Others
+* _Dependency_<br/>
+A task may have to wait data coming from more than one path, like in the case of Complex Event Processing, and combine them to generate its output.
+_This characteristic is not considered in this first version of the benchmark, as we think the impact it has can be alternatively simulated by changing the traffic balancing and so the tuple arrival frequency._

+* _Statefulness_<br/>
+A task may be statuful, keeping stored values to use and compare with future and updated data, normally implemented through windows.
+_The state of a task, and how it is implemented, is stricly dependant to the application.
+For that reason we decide not to implement it in our application, as we wouldn't be able to give a satisfying abstraction of the property._

+* _IO Operations_<br/>
+A common task in data processing is the interaction with an external database (read or write), these operations will consume time and resources.
+However, considered the _real-time_ objective of data streaming applications, it is common practice to use in-memory databases.
+_Thus, considering the used time unimportant, we don't include it in the available parameters._

+* _Fault Tolerance_<br/>
+Most DSP systems are designed to be fault resistant.
+In case of a node failure or a single task crash, they implements mechanisms to automatically restore the previous status, minimizing the damages.
+_We don't take it into account because we considere fault tolerance as an external behavious and not application related.
+Our objective is to create a benchamark application, Fault Tolerance is something that has impact over the application but is not directly controlled by it._

+## Implementation
+### Parameters Abstractions
+[TODO]
+### Application Components
 [TODO]

 ## How to Run It